ChaitanyaP44/Branch-Predictors/README.md

 ## Files included to run this project
 * branch-trace-gcc.txt: Tarce file with 16 million entries (this is zipped).
-* branch-trace-gcc.txt_small: Tarce file with 201 entries.Which is used by predictors_check.cpp to generate results to compare available reference output files.
+* branch-trace-gcc.txt_small: Tarce file with 201 entries which is used by predictors_check.cpp to generate results to check correctness.

 ##